lupyuen/pinetime-rust-mynewt/README.md

 # Install Windows Subsystem for Linux (Windows)

+_(Windows Subsystem for Linux is needed for building Rust and Mynewt programs)_

 1. Follow the instructions [in this article](https://docs.microsoft.com/en-us/windows/wsl/install-win10) to install Windows Subsystem for Linux